-Determination of race of duty and tariff valuation in respect of baggage.
 Bona fide baggage exempted from duty.

-- 78. The rate of duty and tariff valuation, if any, applicable to baggage shall be the rate and valuation in force on the date on 30 which a declaration is made in respect of such baggage under section - 79.
-(1) The proper officer may, subject to any rules made under sub-section (2), pass free of duty- - (a) any article in the baggage of a passenger or a member 35 of the crew in respect of which the said officer is satisfied that it has been in his use for such minimum period as may be specified in the rules; - (b) any article in the baggage of a passenger in respect of which the said officer is satisfied that it is for the use of the 40 passenger or his family or is a bona fide gift or souvenir; provided that the value of each such article and the total value of all such articles does not exceed such limits as may be specified in the rules.

-(2) The Central Government may make rules for the purpose of carrying out the provisions of this section and, in particular, such rules may specify-

-(a) the minimum period for which any article has been used by a passenger or a member of the crew for the purpose of clause (a) of sub-section (1);

-- (b) the maximum value of any individual article and the maximum total value of all the articles which may be passed free of duty under clause (b) of sub-section (1); - (c) the conditions (to be fulfilled before or after clearance) subject to which any baggage may be passed free of duty. - (3) Different rules may be made under sub-section (2) for different 15 classes of persons. - 80 Where the baggage of a passenger contains any article which Temporary is dutiable or the import of which is prohibited and in respect of baggage.

-which a true declaration has been made under section 77, the proper officer may, at the request of the passenger, detain such article for the purpose of being returned to him on his leaving India. - 81.
-The Board may make regulations,-
+- (a) any article in the baggage of a passenger or a member of the crew in respect of which the said officer is satisfied that it has been in his use for such minimum period as may be specified in the rules: - (b) any article in the baggage of a passenger in respect of which the said officer is satisfied that it is for the use of the passenger or his family or is a bona fide gift or souvenir; provided that the value of each such article and the total value of all such articles does not exceed such limits as may be specified in the rules. - (2) 'The Central Government may make rules for the purpose of carrying out the provisions of this section and, in particular, such rules may specify- - (a) the minimum period for which any article has been used by a passenger or a member of the crew for the purpose of clause (a) of sub-section (1); - (b) the maximum value of any individual article and the maximum total value of all the articles which may be passed free of duty under clause (b) of sub-section (1); - (c) the conditions (to be fulfilled before or after clearance) subject to which any baggage may be passed free of duty. - (3) Different rules may be made under sub-section (2) for different classes of persons. - 80.
+Where the baggage of a passenger contains any article which Temporary is dutiable or the import of which is prohibited and in respect of detention of baggage. which a true declaration has been made under section 77, the proper officer may, at the request of the passenger, detain such article for the purpose of being returned to him on his leaving India.

+81. The Board may make regulations.-

-Regulations in respect of baggage.
+Regulations in respect